healeychris/OneDrivePreMigration/README.md

 # OneDrivePreMigration
-PS script used to identify users before moving to OneDrive
+PS script used to identify users before moving to OneDrive - Dev only